bernard-elhagin/dots/configs.md

 every message; if it were 5 we would fsync after every five messages.
 In general we recommend you not set this and use replication for durability and allow the operating system's background flush capabilities as it is more efficient.
-This setting can be overridden on a per-topic basis (see the per-topic configuration section).
+This setting can be overridden on a per-topic basis (see ).

 Type: long